filviu/blog/content/posts/2009/2009-08-26-i-have-a-linux-jukebox.md

 I hit a few problems:

   * Event Music Player Client daemon does not work, at least with my keypad.
-So I had to use an external daemon &#8211; esekeyd with mpc to control mpd.
+So I had to use an external daemon - esekeyd with mpc to control mpd.
   * lcd-stuff does not display the Name tag (that would be the radio station name, just the artist and track name.
-Fortunately it has a configuration tag to use as a title for the screen &#8211; on every playlist change a bashscript modifies that configuration setting to reflect the radio station&#8217;s name and reloads lcd-stuff &#8211; it&#8217;s ugly but it works.
+Fortunately it has a configuration tag to use as a title for the screen - on every playlist change a bashscript modifies that configuration setting to reflect the radio station's name and reloads lcd-stuff - it's ugly but it works.
-  * I didn&#8217;t find a way to save .pls and .m3u files and have them recognized by the mpd database.
+  * I didn't find a way to save .pls and .m3u files and have them recognized by the mpd database.
 So a script is called at boot time (and also can be started from one of the keys on the keypad) to generate a playlist of the radio stations.
-Control is easy after that, it&#8217;s a matter of play/stop, next / prev
+Control is easy after that, it's a matter of play/stop, next / prev
   * I wanted to have a way to shut down the system safely from the keypad.
-OTOH I didn&#8217;t want shutting down every time I hit the wrong key.
-But esekeyd doesn&#8217;t support combinations.
+OTOH I didn't want shutting down every time I hit the wrong key.
+But esekeyd doesn't support combinations.
 So I had ***** create a file, **/** create a second one but only if the first file (created by *) existed and on backspace press verify if the two files exist and if yes poweroff.

-I&#8217;ll post soon more photos, the insides and the configuration files and bash scripts used.
+I'll post soon more photos, the insides and the configuration files and bash scripts used.

 **2011 Update**